 Please contact Bennett Zon at email@example.com with an expression of interest.

 The Mid-Career Fellowships are designed both to support outstanding individual researchers with excellent research proposals, and to promote public understanding and engagement with humanities and social sciences.
-This call is now open with a deadline of September 2019.
-Applications can be drafted using 2018 guidelines. .
-Please contact Bennett Zon at email@example.com with an expression of interest.
+Further information for 20/21 to follow.
+Please contact Bennett Zon at firstname.lastname@example.org with an expression of interest.

 The Centre for Nineteenth-Century Studies invites expressions of interest from outstanding candidates who wish to apply for a prestigious Leverhulme Early Career Fellowship through Durham University.
-Draft application paperwork needs to be submitted by early January 2020.
+Further information for 20/21 to follow.
 Further information on the Leverhulme Early Career Fellowships scheme, including eligibility criteria, can be found at here.

 Please direct enquiries to the Director of CNCS, Bennett Zon: email@example.com